micah-cecilia/micah-cecilia.github.io/hotel.md

 **To book a room in our block, call the hotel at (651) 227-8711, and mention one of our names.** For the best views, ask for a room facing south or west!
 The discounted block rate is not available through online booking.

-We will have a shuttle reserved for rides between this hotel and the wedding throughout the afternoon and evening on September 3.
-You can also use [bike share](https://secure.niceridemn.org/) to get to and from the wedding site if you so desire!
+A shuttle to the venue from this hotel will leave at x, x, and x in the afternoon of September 3, and will return to the hotel at x, x, and x.
+(You can also use [bike share](https://secure.niceridemn.org/) to get to and from the wedding site if you so desire!)

 <p align="center"><img src="img/capitolRidge.png" width="500px"></p>
 Here are a few additional suggestions for hotels if you would like to look into other options: